 You can mix and match for instance you can enable it globally and disable it on a particular route such as:

-In Camel 2.0 you can enable stream cache by setting the property on CamelContext, for instance in a RouteBuilder class:
+You can enable stream cache by setting the property on CamelContext, for instance in a RouteBuilder class:

 If you have enabled stream caching globally on the CamelContext and you want to disable it for certain routes in a selective manner, you can use the following syntax.